 If any further information is needed you will be contacted, by the WSU Office of Financial Aid.
 We are required to ask you to provide documentation to confirm the information on your FAFSA.
-This will include a verfication worksheet and may include your tax transcript.
-If you are a dependent student, this may include copies of your parent's tax transcripts.
+This may include a verification worksheet and your federal tax and/or income documents.
+If you are a dependent student, this may include copies of your parent's tax and income information as well.

 1. What is the difference between Subsidized and Unsubsidized Federal Student Loans?

 A subsidized loan is awarded based upon need.
 The federal government pays the interest on the loan while the student is in school, and only after leaving school does interest begin to accrue.